bbauska/TUMx-DWAPNx/README.md

 we going to do with the data that we received, and in the third step, we just

 need to send it off.
-So, let\'s start at the beginning.
-We\'ll create a new
+So, let&apos;s start at the beginning.
+We&apos;ll create a new

 variable that holds our request and it holds an instance of a XMLHttp Request

 Right.
-That\'s the first step - done.
+That&apos;s the first step - done.
 Now we need to define

 what we actually want to do if the request was successful.
 And, the